 But when that client work was completed six months later, how did I find more clients?

 Keep in mind that my business began before MailChimp or social media.
 There were no mobile phones or text messages.
-We had just begun using email and dial up.
+We had just begun using email and internet was dial up.

 It’s fun to look back at those early days and see that a few of these ideas about how to find clients are still relevant.